DanielCiccC/DanielCiccC.github.io/INFS3202/notes/lecture12Revision.md

 > - Prisma, a way to create models
 > - just defining a structure
->   - what is teh ID field, etc
+>   - what is the ID field, etc

 ### Create the schema